Basic Algorithm Templates

 }

-int get(int n, int p) // Calculate the frequency of p in n!
+int get(int n, int p) // Find the number of times in n!

 {